telerik/reporting-docs/knowledge-base/nullreferenceexception-object-reference-not-set-to-an-instance-of-an-object.-when-you-load-and-unload-the-wpf-reportviewer-control-from-visual-tree.md

 > A fix is provided in **Telerik Reporting R1 2017 SP2 version 11.0.17.406** and newer releases.

-If you need to upgrade, MSI files for installing Telerik Reporting can be found in[your Telerik account](/account/)- Downloads - Reporting - MSI.
+If you need to upgrade, MSI files for installing Telerik Reporting can be found in [your Telerik account](https://www.telerik.com/account/) -> Downloads -> Reporting -> MSI.

 For more details, check [Installing Telerik Reporting](../installation-installing-from-msi) and the changes mentioned in the corresponding [Upgrade Path](../upgradepathoverview) article.